thumbliner/thumbliner/study.md

 ---

-> “In order to succeed in business, a man does not need a degree from a school of business administration.
+> “In order to succeed in business, one does not need a degree from a school of business administration.
 These schools train the subalterns for routine jobs.
 They certainly do not train entrepreneurs.
 An entrepreneur cannot be trained.
-A man becomes an entrepreneur by seizing an opportunity and filling the gap.
+One becomes an entrepreneur by seizing an opportunity and filling the gap.
 No special education is required for such a display of keen judgment, foresight, and energy.”<br>
 > — Ludwig von Mises

 ---